George McGovern 1972 presidential campaign: Celebrity support

 During the campaign, actress Shirley MacLaine authored the book McGovern: The Man and His Beliefs.
 McGovern later wrote that MacLaine "campaigned virtually nonstop for two years", and that actor Warren Beatty (MacLaine's brother) "broke new ground" in organizing and producing the campaign's benefit concerts.

 Beatty produced the all-star concert Four for McGovern featuring Barbra Streisand at the Los Angeles Forum, which grossed $300,000.
 Other Beatty concerts were held in San Francisco, Lincoln, and Cleveland.
 In June, Beatty produced the concert Together for McGovern which reunited Simon & Garfunkel and Peter, Paul and Mary.
 MacLaine headed a concert in October called Star-Spangled Women for McGovern.
 Actors Dennis Weaver and Candice Bergen presided over an Election Eve rally at Long Beach Airport in California attended by 25,000 people.

-The campaign was also assisted by over a hundred well-known professional American football players, organized by Ray Schoenke of the Washington Redskins.
+The campaign was also assisted by over a hundred well-known professional American football players, organized by Ray Schoenke of the Washington Redskins (Redskins coach George Allen and numerous other sports figures signed a letter supporting President Nixon).